 The retirement rates were based on historical and current demographic data, adjusted to reflect economic conditions of the area and estimated future experience and professional judgment.
-As part of the analysis, a comparison was made between the actual number of retirements by age and the projected number based on the prior valuation's assumptions over the most recent four years, since the last change in the retirement assumptions.
+As part of the analysis, a comparison was made between the actual number of retirements by age and the projected number based on the prior years' assumption over the past six years.

 Retirement Age for Inactive Vested Participants: Age 55 for participants hired prior to April 2, 2012.
 For participants hired April 2, 2012 or later, age 60 for Group 1 members, age 55 for Group 2 members and age 50 for Group 4 members.
-The retirement age for inactive vested participants was based on historical and current demographic data, adjusted to reflect economic conditions of the area and estimated future experience and professional judgment.
+The retirement age for inactive vested participants was based on historical and current demographic data, adjusted to reflect the economic conditions of the area and estimated future experience and professional judgment.
 Unknown Data for Participants: Same as those exhibited by participants with similar known characteristics.
 If not specified, participants are assumed to be male.
-Age of Spouse: specified, participants are assumed to be male.
-Female (or male) spouses 3 years younger (or older) than their spouses.
-Age of Spouse: Percent Married: Female (or male) spouses 3 years younger (or older) than their spouses.
-Percent Married: Female (or male) spouses 3 years younger (or older) than their spouses.
-80% Percent Married: Female (or male) spouses 3 years younger (or older) than their spouses.
-80% 7.75% The net investment return assumption is a long-term estimate derived from historical data, current and recent market expectations, and professional judgment.
+Family Composition: 80% of participants are assumed to be married.
+Non are assumed to have dependent children.
+Females are assumed to be three years younger than their spouses.
+Benefit Election: All participants are assumed to elect Option A. The benefit election reflects the fact that all benefit elections are actuarially equivalent.
+Net Investment Return: 7.50% (Previously, 7.75%) The net investment return assumption is a long-term estimate derived from historical data, current and recent market expectations, and professional judgment.
 As part of the analysis, a building block approach was used that reflects inflation expectations and anticipated risk premiums for each of the portfolio's asset classes, as well as the Plan's target asset allocation.
+Interest on Employee Contributions: 3.5% Administrative Expenses: \$305,000 for calendar year 2016 increasing by 3.50% per year (previously, \$350,000 for calendar 2014 increasing by 4.50% per year).
+The administrative expense assumption is based on information on expenses provided by the Retirement System.

 Salary Increases:

-Years of Service Group 1 Group 2 Group 4
+Years of Service Crown 1 Crown 2 Crown 4

+Group 1 Group 2 Group 4

-0 6.00% 5.50% 5.50% 5.25% 6.00% 5.50% 5.50% 5.25% 7.00% 6.50% 6.00%
+0 6.00% 6.00% 7.00%

-1
+1 5.50% 5.50% 6.50%

-2 3
+2 5.50% 5.50% 6.00%

-5.75%
+3 5.25% 5.25% 5.75%

 4 5.25% 5.25% 5.25%

 5 4.75% 4.75% 5.25%

 6 4.75% 4.75% 4.75%

 7 4.50% 4.50% 4.75%

+8 4.50% 4.50% 4.75%

-8 9+ 4.50% 4.25% 4.50% 4.50% 4.75% 4.75%
+9+ 4.25% 4.50% 4.75%

-The salary scale assumption is a long-term estimate derived from historical data, current and recent market expectations, and professional judgment.
+current and reco ent market expectati ions, and professional

-2013 Salary: Salary reporte d in the data.
+2015 Salary: Salary reported in the data, except for employees hired in 2015 for whom salaries were annualized.
+Salaries for firefighters were reduced to reflect a 2.5% increase effective July 1, 2014 paid in 2015.
+Salaries for Police Patrolmen, Police Superiors and Police Chief were increased to reflect 2.5% increase effective July 1, 2014 and 2.5% increase effective July 1, 2015 paid in 2016.

-Total Service: Total creditab le service reported i n the data.
+Total Service: Total creditable e service reported in the data.

-Actuarial Value of Assets: Unrecognized and the expect return is equal to the ted actuarial value r e difference between of the last five years. the actual market value returned over a five-year period, market value.
+Actuarial Value of Assets: Unrecognized r and the expecte further adjusted eturn is equal to the ed actuarial value ret turn and is recognized within 20% of the ma of the last five years. he actual market value return l over a five-year period, arket value.
+Market value of

 Actuarial Cost Method: Entry Age Normal Actuarial Cost Method.
-Entry Age is the age of the participant less total creditable service.
+Entry Age is the age of the participant total creditable service.
 Normal Cost and Actuarial Accrued Liability are calculated on an individual basis and are allocated by salary.
-Normal Cost is determined by using the plan of benefits applicable to each participant.
-(Previously, Normal Cost determined as if the current plan of benefits had always been in effect.)
+Normal Cost is determined by the plan of benefits applicable to each participant. ued Liability are calculated

-Changes in Assumptions: None as of De ecember 31, 2015.